 - In a mixing bowl, beat the cream cheese at medium speed until smooth.

 - Add lime zest, lime juice, and granulated sugar.
-Beat until blended well, scraping down sides of the mixing bowl.
+Beat until well blended, scraping down sides of the mixing bowl.

 - Gently fold in the whipped cream until well blended with the cream cheese mixture.

-- Divide and place the cream cheese mixture into the cooled tart shells.
+- Divide the cream cheese mixture into the cooled tart shells.
 Garnish with blackberries, edible flowers, and leaves.

-- Remove the tart rims before serving by holding the bottom of the pan and pulling down on the ring.
+- Remove the tart rims before serving by holding the bottom of the pan and pulling the ring down.
 The flat bottom can be removed by inserting a thin knife between the metal pan circle and the crust to separate the two.

 - Wash blackberries and drain.
 In a mini-chopper or blender, place the blackberries, water, and sugar.
 Blend until smooth.
 The seeds will still be present in the sauce.
-Spoon the sauce over the tarts or spoon in a pattern on the side of the dessert plate and place the tart next to the sauce for serving.
+Spoon the sauce over the tarts, or drizzle it in a pattern on the side of the dessert plate, and place the tart next to the sauce for serving.